-- 5.6.2 We will aim to discuss and share reports with the parents/carers before the conference. - 5.6.3 All relevant staff will be confident in using the tools which are part of the Signs of Safety approach, including refreshed and updated versions
+5.6.5 We will aim to discuss and share reports with the parents/carers before the conference.

+5.6.6.
+All relevant staff will be confident in using the tools which are part Social Care's refreshed approach.

 5.7 CONCERNS/DISCLOSURES BY CHILDREN, STAFF & VOLUNTEERS